GeorgePooe/RoomracoonAssesment/README.md

 It contains a method called launchPage, which takes an input parameter appURL.
 The method gets a WebDriver instance using the WebDriverControl.getDriver() method, which is defined in the WebDriverControl class (explained below).
 However, there is a minor issue in this class.
-The method launchPage is not annotated with any TestNG annotation, which means it won't be considered as a test method.
-It should have an appropriate TestNG annotation like @Test.
 The WebDriverControl class:

 This class implements the ISuiteListener interface, which means it listens to TestNG suite events.